ga-wdi-lessons/rails-deployment/README.md

 ## About Deployment

+> What is deployment?
+What changes in an application when it is deployed?

 ### Requirements for Deploying

 There are generally a few things we need for an app to be properly deployed: